nidza07/nidza07.github.io/QC-docs/general usage.md

 - Page up: Read the previous history message
 - Page down: Read the next history message
 - CTRL or shift+page up: Focus on and read the first history message
-- CTRl or shift+Page down: Focus on and read the last history message
+- CTRL or shift+Page down: Focus on and read the last history message

 ### History views and channels
 You may not always be interested to read every message in your history.
 For example, maybe you are playing a game, but you have received a private message.
 It might be difficult to find that message due to all the game messages arriving.